 SNP filtering

-The SNP data is a high-density genotyping array for soybean with 47,337 single nucleotide polymorphisms (SNPs) was develop from soybean (Glycine max L. Merr.).
+The SNP data is a high-density genotyping array for soybean with 47,337 single nucleotide polymorphisms (SNPs) developed in soybean (Glycine max L. Merr.).
 The SoySNP50K iSelect BeadChip has been used to genotype the USDA Soybean Germplasm

 Collection and is available for use from Soybase An intersect was made of the whole genome sequenced 35486